 The Company analyzes all financial instruments with features of both liabilities and equity under the Financial Accounting Standard Board’s (“FASB”) accounting standard for such instruments.
 Under this standard, financial assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.

-The estimated fair value of certain financial instruments, including accounts receivable, prepaid expense, accounts payable, accrued expenses and notes payable are carried at historical cost basis, which approximates their fair values because of the short-term nature of these instruments.
+The estimated fair value of certain financial instruments, including accounts receivable, prepaid expenses, accounts payable, accrued expenses and notes payable are carried at historical cost basis, which approximates their fair values because of the short-term nature of these instruments.

 Accounts receivable are stated at estimated net realizable value.
 Accounts receivable are comprised of balances due from customers net of estimated allowances for uncollectible accounts.
-In determining the collections on accounts, historical trends are evaluated, and specific customer issues are reviewed to arrive at appropriate allowances.
+In determining the collections on the account, historical trends are evaluated, and specific customer issues are reviewed to arrive at appropriate allowances.
 The Company reviews its accounts to estimate losses resulting from the inability of its customers to make required payments.
 Any required allowance is based on specific analysis of past due accounts and also considers historical trends of write-offs.
 Past due status is based on how recently payments have been received from customers.

 Software Development Costs

 Software development costs incurred prior to establishing technological feasibility are charged to operations and included in research and development costs.
 The technological feasibility of a software product is established when the Company has completed all planning, designing, coding, and testing activities that are necessary to establish that the product meets its design specifications, including functionality, features, and technical performance requirements.
-Software development costs incurred after establishing technological feasibility for software sold as a perpetual license, as defined within ASC 985-20 (Software – Costs of Software to be sold, Leased, or Marketed) are capitalized and amortized on a product-by-product basis when the product is available for general release to customers.
+Software development costs incurred after establishing technological feasibility for software sold as a perpetual license, as defined within ASC 985-20 (Software – Costs of Software to be Sold, Leased, or Marketed), are capitalized and amortized on a product-by-product basis when the product is available for general release to customers.